-Ruta Braziene (Vilnius University) and Sonata Vysniauskiene (Lithuanian Social Science Centre, Institute of Sociology)
+Ruta Braziene (Vilnius University) and Sonata Vysniauskiene (Welfare Society Institute)

-April 2024
+April 2025

 For comparisons with other countries in this review on leave provision and early childhood education and care services, please see the cross-country tables at the front of the review (also available individually on the Leave Network website).
 To contact authors of country notes, see the members page on the Leave Network website.